Current Retail: $49.49

 Oh, and if the harness is a nice bright color, and has a rugged outdoorsy appearance, that is an added bonus!

 On all these elements, the Kurgo Journey Air harness has generally performed quite well.
-In our nearly two months of regular use of this harness, we have made the following observations.
+In our nearly six months of regular use of this harness, we have made the following observations.

 The back and front leash attachment rings are made of lightweight aluminum.
 We never leash our dogs to a front ring, but since Edgar is always on a trekking line, the back attachment ring gets lots of wear and tear, tugging and pulling, and stress against it.
 It is important that this ring be strong enough to hold Edgar safely in all situations.